-The municipal land use plans contain the main regulations concerning the use of the land.
-There are three types of municipal plans: the municipal director plan (PDM); the urbanisation plan (planos de urbanização); and the detailed plan (planos de pormenor).
+The permitted uses of a property are assessed through the municipal land use plans, which contain the main regulations concerning the use of the land.
+There are three types of municipal plans: the municipal director plan (PDM), the urbanisation plan (planos de urbanização) and the detailed plan (planos de pormenor).